jorinvo/me/content/post/homework-in-markdown.md

 summary: |
   Here I show my workflow to create longer documents using Markdown and how to generate a PDF file from it.
-title: How to Write A Homework in Markdown
+title: How to Write Your Homework in Markdown
 ---

 I have to write a 20 pages report for my university.